phoenixframework/phoenix/guides/telemetry.md

 # Telemetry

-In this guide, we will walk you how to instrument and report on `:telemetry` events in your Phoenix application.
+In this guide, we will show you how to instrument and report on `:telemetry` events in your Phoenix application.

 > `te·lem·e·try` - the process of recording and transmitting